Functionally graded graphene transient electronics

 Advantages

-• Average sheet resistance is as low as 9.0 Ω/square.
+• Sheet resistance as low as 9 Ω/sq

 Publication: Facile fabrication of functionally graded all graphene based free standing films with tunable compositions and their applications.
 R. Sheikh, O. Bhatkar, D. Smith, R. Rizvi.